-A general farm shop course designed to meet the needs of the agculture student who will pursue a course of study in Agriculture I gineering, Agriculture Education or closely related agricultural field Included in this course: woodwork, roof framing, forging, solders welding, pipe fitting, machinery repair, use of hand power tools a electrical wiring.
+A general farm shop course designed to meet the needs of the agriculture student who will pursue a course of study in Agriculture Engineering, Agriculture Education or closely related agricultural fields.
+Included in this course: woodwork, roof framing, forging, soldering, welding, pipe fitting, machinery repair, use of hand power tools and electrical wiring.